-- C. The list of public records in this section is not exhaustive and should not be used to limit access to records. - A. The following records are private or otherwise protected and shall not be considered public for purposes of required disclosure: - Records concerning an individual's eligibility for social services, welfare benefits or the determination of benefit levels; - Records containing data on individuals describing medical history, diagnosis, condition, treatment, evaluation or similar medical data, including psychiatric or psychological data; - 3.
-Records concerning a current or former employee of, or applicant for employment with, a governmental entity that would disclose that individual's home address, home telephone number, social security number, insurance coverage, marital status or payroll deductions; - Records concerning a current or former employee of, or applicant for employment with, a governmental entity, including performance evaluations and personal status information such as race, religion or disabilities, but not including records that are public under 2 N.N.C. § 84(A)(2) or (B)(11): - 5.
+- A. The following records are private or otherwise protected and shall not be considered public for purposes of required disclosure: - Records concerning an individual's eligibility for social services, welfare benefits or the determination of benefit levels: - 2.
+Records containing data on individuals describing medical history, diagnosis, condition, treatment, evaluation or similar medical data, including psychiatric or psychological data; - Records concerning a current or former employee of, or applicant for employment with, a governmental entity that would disclose that individual's home address, home telephone number, social security number.
+Insurance coverage, marital status or payroll deductions; - 4.
+Records concerning a current or former employee of, or applicant for employment with, a governmental entity, including performance evaluations and personal status information such as race, religion or disabilities. out not including records that are public under 2 N.N.C. § 84(A)(2) or (B)(11); - 5.
 Records describing an individual's finances, except that the following are public: - a.
-Records described in 2 N.N.C. § 84(A); - Navajo Nation Economic Disclosure Statements filed with the Ethics and Rules Office by elected public officials and candidates for elected public office, pursuant to 2 N.N.C. § 3762; - c.
-Loan applications for Navajo Nation loans to elected public officials and appointed public officials submitted to the Government Services Committee for approval, pursuant to Section 7(c) of the Personal Loan Operating Policies and Guidelines, approved by Resolution CLO-I9-88; or - d.
-Records that must be disclosed in accordance with another statute or duly adopted rules and regulations of a governmental entity. - 6.
-Attorney-client privileged information, materials and work-products, including the mental impressions or legal theories of an attorney or other representative of a governmental entity; - 7.
-The negotiating position of the Navajo Nation before a contract, lease or other agreement is entered into: - 8.
-Records prepared by or on behalf of a governmental entity solely in anticipation of litigation that are not available under the rules of discovery; - Information, research and discussions conducted by the public bodies of the Navajo Nation during executive sessions; - 10.
+Records described in 2 N.N.C. § 84(A); - Navajo Nation Economic Disclosure Statements filed with the Ethics and Rules Office by elected public officials and candidates for elected public office, pursuant to 2 N.N.C. § 3762: - c.
+Loan applications for Navaic Nation loans to elected public officials and appointed public officials submitted to the Government Services Committee for approval, pursuant to Section 7(c) of the Personal Loan Operating Policies and Guidelines, approved by Resolution CLC-19-38: or - d.
+Records that must be disclosed in accordance with another statute or duly adopted rules and regulations of a governmental entity. - Attorney-client privileged information. materials and work-products, including the mental impressions or legal theories of an attorney or other representative of a governmental entity; - 7.
+The negotiating position of the Navajo Nation before a contract, lease or other agreement is entered into; - Records prepared by or on behalf of a governmental entity solely in anticipation of litigation that are not available under the rules of discovery; - 9.
+Information, research and discussions conducted by the public bodies of the Navajo Nation during executive sessions: - 10.
 Memoranda prepared by staff and used in the decision-making process by a judge or a member of any other body charged by law with performing a Quasi-judicial function; - 11.
 Information received in response to an invitation for bids or request for proposals before a contract is awarded.
-Such information will also remain unavailable to the general public after a contract is entered into provided that the information contained in the bid or proposals is proprietary in nature or otherwise to remain confidential at the request of the person submitting the bid or proposal; - 12.
-Information contained within or related to a contract, lease or other agreement which is proprietary in nature or otherwise to remain confidential at the request of any party to the contract, lease or other agreement; - Records of a governmental audit agency relating to an ongoing or planned audit until the final audit is released; - 14.
-Records which are sealed or otherwise protected by court order due to the sensitive nature of the record in which the privacy interest of the person outweighs the public interest in the information; - 15.
-Records to which access is restricted pursuant to court rule or as a condition of participation in a state or federal program or for receiving state or federal funds; - Drafts, unless otherwise classified as public; - 17.
-Information related to the location of an individual member of any threatened or endangered species, such that that individual member could be placed further at risk;
+Such information will also remain unavailable to the general public after a contract is entered into provided that the information contained in the bid or proposals is proprietary in nature or otherwise to remain confidential at the request of the person submitting the bid or proposal: - 12.
+Information contained within or related to a contract, lease or other agreement which is proprietary in nature or otherwise to remain confidential at the request of any party to the contract, lease or other agreement: - 13.
+Records of a governmental audit agency relating to an ongoing or planned audit until the final audit is released: - 14.
+Records which are seared or otherwise protected by court order due to the sensitive nature of the record in which the privacy interest of the person outweighs the public interest in the information: - Records to which access is restricted pursuant to court rule or as a condition of participation in a state or federal program or for receiving state or federal funds; - 16.
+Drafts, unless otherwise classified as public; - 17.
+Information related to the location of an individual member of any threatened or endangered species. such that that individual member could be placed further at risk;